Accounts Receivable KPIs: 7 Crucial Metrics To Track

 What Are Accounts Receivable KPIs?

 Accounts receivable KPIs are performance metrics that give insight into how efficiently your business collects and manages cash.
-Put simply, account receivable KPIs provide a snapshot of how efficiently you’re collecting cash owed to you.
+Put simply, account receivable KPIs provide a snapshot of how efficiently you’re collecting cash owed to you, which can have important implications for company liquidity and cash flow.

 The specific AR KPIs you should be tracking will depend on your business model and maturity.